NixOS/release-wiki/src/Final-Release.md

 # Final Release

+`$OLDVER` represents the previous stable release (the one you are replacing), `$NEWVER` represents the release you are currently releasing.

 ## Before the final release

 - Two days before expected release date, change `stableBranch` to `true` in Hydra and wait for the channel to update